Zhytniakov/Processing-posters/README.md

 # Processing Posters
-I've been learning Processing and saw the [project by Oleg Frolov] (https://github.com/Volorf/Processing-Posters).
+I've been learning Processing and saw the [project by Oleg Frolov](https://github.com/Volorf/Processing-Posters).
 This bunch of posters inspired me so I decided to do my own ones.

 ## How to use the sketches
-Download processing from [the official site] (https://processing.org/).
+Download processing from [the official site](https://processing.org/).
 Copy/paste my sketch to the program window and have fun.

 ## Poster 1
 ![Poster 1](/poster_1_spiral dots.png)